rrra/www/content/about/onboarding.md

 settings, and even unsubscribe at will.
 Please take advantage of these self service features to manage your subscription(s).

-Start the subscription process by visiting https://lists.rrra.org/mailman/listinfo/rrra and filling out the form in the "Subscribe to RRRA" section of that page.
+:information_source: **Start the subscription process by visiting https://lists.rrra.org/mailman/listinfo/rrra and filling out the form in the "Subscribe to RRRA" section of that page.**

 You will receive a confirmation e-mail message.
 You must follow the instructions in that message to confirm your subscription request.